camunda/camunda-docs/docs/reference/grpc.md

 Returned if:

-- no element with the given `elementInstanceKey` was exists
+- No element with the given `elementInstanceKey` exists.

 ##### GRPC_STATUS_INVALID_ARGUMENT

 Returned if:

-- the given payload is not a valid JSON document; all payloads are expected to be valid JSON documents where the root node is an object.
+- The given payload is not a valid JSON document; all payloads are expected to be valid JSON documents where the root node is an object.

 ### `ThrowError` RPC